MAP Estimators for Piecewise Continuous Inversion: Introduction

 In this paper we focus on MAP estimation.
 If the posterior has Lebesgue density $\rho$, MAP estimators are given by the global maxima of $\rho$.
 The problem of MAP estimation in this case is hence a deterministic variational problem, and has been well-studied \cite{kaipio}.
 In the infinite-dimensional setting there is no Lebesgue density, but there has been recent research aimed at characterising the mode variationally and linking to the classical regularisation techniques described in, for example, \cite{map} in the case when Gaussian priors are adopted.
 Non-Gaussian priors have also been considered in the infinite dimensional setting -- in \cite{wmap} weak MAP (wMAP) estimators are defined as generalisations of MAP estimators, and a variational characterisation of them is provided in the case that the forward map is linear, using the notion of Fomin derivative.

 In this paper we make a significant extension of the work in \cite{map} to include priors which are defined by a combination of Gaussian random fields and a finite number of geometric parameters which define the different domains in which the different random fields apply.
-We thereby study the reconstruction of piecewise continuous fields with interfaces defined by a finite number of parameters.
+We thereby study the reconstruction of piecewise continuous fields with interfaces defined by a finite number of parameters. \mmd{Our motivation for doing so comes from the work in \cite{historymatching}, and its predecessors.
+In that paper a Bayesian inverse problem for piecewise constant fields, modelling the permeability appearing in a two-phase subsurface flow model, was studied.
+Such piecewise continuous fields were also previously studied in a groundwater flow context in \cite{kui}, where existence and well-posedness of the posterior distribution were shown.
+The idea of single point estimates being misleading is discussed and the existence of multiple local MAP estimators is shown.
 We also link our work to that in \cite{wmap}, by characterizing the MAP estimator via the Fomin derivative.

-Such piecewise continuous fields were previously studied in the context of groundwater flow \cite{kui}, where existence and well-posedness of the posterior distribution were shown.
 Throughout this paper we focus on two model problems: groundwater flow and electrical impedance tomography (EIT).
-Both of these problems are common examples of large scale inverse problems.
-MAP estimation in such problems has been studied previously \cite{largescale,besovmap,reservoir,frechet}.
+Both of these problems are important examples of large scale inverse problems, with applications of great economic and societal value.
+MAP estimation in such problems has been studied previously \cite{largescale,besovmap,reservoir,frechet}. \mmd{However our formulation is quite general; for brevity we simply illustrate the theory for groundwater flow and EIT, and the numerics only in the case of groundwater flow.}